pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

 All other attributes like :attr:`lines <pyvista.PolyData.lines>`,
 :attr:`point_data <pyvista.DataSet.point_data>`, or
 :attr:`cell_data <pyvista.DataSet.cell_data>` can be
 accessed directly from the object.
 This approach was chosen to allow for a brief summary showing key parts of the :class:`DataSet
 <pyvista.DataSet>` without overwhelming the user.

 Tradeoffs
 ---------
-While most features can, not everything can be simplified without losing functionality or performance.
+Although PyVista simplifies many features, not everything can be simplified without sacrificing functionality or performance.

-In the :class:`collision <pyvista.PolyDataFilters.collision>` filter,
+For instance, the :class:`collision <pyvista.PolyDataFilters.collision>` filter
-we demonstrate how to calculate the collision between two meshes.
-For
+shows how to compute the collision between two meshes:
-example:

 .. jupyter-execute::
    :hide-code: